(When you Suspect a Gas or Carbon Monoxide Leak)

 For help with a suspected Gas Leak during office hours give us a call on: 020 7664 4836 so we can assist you.

-If a gas leak occurs outside of our office hours, please follow the steps above and if necessary contact the Out of Hours security team for assistance:
+If a gas leak occurs outside of our office hours, please follow the steps above and if necessary contact the Out of Hours security team and ask that they inform a Student Homes Manager so we are made aware:

 Tel: 020 7307 4000